sobradob/sobradob.github.io/content/blog/newly_prime_crisis.md

 Credit drives the global economy.
 If lenders pull back due to unexpected losses, consumers will spend less on goods, cars and houses.
 The increase of interest rates has already made life difficult for many lenders.
 So far most negative impacts on the delinquency side have been masked by a tight labour market and strong consumer spending (both likely due to newly retired boomers).

 In the US student loan repayments are due to restart in October 2023.
 The pause on student loan repayments was a significant subsidy to consumers, particularly for the young, newly prime consumer who got a mortgage in 2021/2022.
-Auto loan delinquencies for the 18-19 and 30-39 cohorts are already at levels not seen since 2011.
-Once student loan repayments are restarted consumer spending will take a hit and delinquencies will increase.
+Auto loan delinquencies for the 18-29 cohort is already at levels not seen since 2009.
+Once student loan repayments are restarted consumer spending will take a hit.
+Delinquencies will increase.

 None of this is news to credit analysts.
 The question is, have the second and third order effects been priced in yet?